 A Motion to Compel In a Florida Family Law Case

 A motion to compel in a Florida family law case or divorce case may be made when one party (the petitioner or the respondent) has failed to abide by a lawfully propounded discovery request.
-There are many different types of and reasons for filing a motion to compel, but this article specifically relates to a narrow discovery issue involving noncompliance with discovery requests and mandatory disclosure.
+There are many different types of and reasons for filing a motion to compel, but this article specifically relates to a narrow discovery issue involving noncompliance with discovery requests and mandatory disclosure in family/divorce law cases.
 Noncompliance refers to a failure to abide by mandatory disclosure and the court’s family law rules of procedure that govern discovery.
+Call 407-310-5636 for more information

-In most divorce and family law cases, the parties make a discovery request of/from each another.
+In most divorce and family law cases, the parties make a discovery request of/from each another such as propounding standard family law interrogatories.
 In complex family law litigation relating to alimony, property distribution, and asset and liability distribution, discovery requests can be extensive and take a long time to piece together.
 Discovery may involve retirement plans, real estate properties, business tax returns, long-form financial affidavits, and even offshore accounts.

 In many other cases without extensive discovery needs, the parties often ask for some bank records, W-2 statements, pay stubs, tax returns, shirt form financial affidavits, and credit card statements.
 This sort of discovery is more likely than not obtainable via compliance with mandatory disclosure.
 Of course, any request for documents in a Florida family law case are subject to objection.
 When a fairly unchallenging discovery request has been made, by Rule, the party upon whom the request has been made has approximately 30 days to respond.
 The party responding to the request may make a request for an extension with good cause and in good faith, while the converse is also true, the party propounding discovery may offer an extension upon a showing the other side is getting their documents together and needs a little more time to do so.
 Discovery does not need to be a fight, but when one or both sides fail to comply with reasonable requests, your attorney may advise to you file a motion to compel in a Florida family law case.